grafana/loki/docs/clients/promtail/pipelines.md

 [labels](./stages/labels.md) stage to turn extracted data into a label.

-A common stage will also be the [match](./stages/match.md) stage to selectively apply stages based on the current labels.
+A common stage will also be the [match](./stages/match.md) stage to selectively apply stages or drop entries based on a [LogQL stream selector and filter expressions](../../logql.md).

 Note that pipelines can not currently be used to deduplicate logs; Loki will receive the same log line multiple times if, for example: